You are currently viewing Direct Taxes and the Government

 In every country, not all citizens pay direct taxes.
 Direct taxes are only paid when one earns an income, and not everybody earns an income.
 For example, unemployed people do not pay any taxes.
 Besides, low-income earners with incomes below a certain threshold are not taxed.

 However, when providing social amenities such as education and medical services, the government does not discriminate based on who pays tax and who does not.
-Every citizen enjoys social amenity, irrespective of whether they pay indirect taxes or not.
+Every citizen enjoys social amenities, irrespective of whether or not they pay indirect taxes.

 d.
 Discourages investments and savings